 What workout options are available for defaulted loans inside a private securitized structure?

 Available workout options include loan modifications, repayment plans, forbearance agreements, deed-in-lieu arrangements, and short payoffs.
 The right option depends on borrower profile, collateral type, and pool-level PSA guidelines.
-Each option has different documentation requirements and Dodd-Frank compliance obligations.
+Each option carries different documentation requirements and compliance obligations.
 Servicers need pre-built workout frameworks for each option to execute quickly enough to limit non-performing loan carrying costs.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.